Millions of years of salt

 Dover Display: a new Caslon for the modern age.
 Dover Display: a fully-matched serif and sans pairing.
 Dover Display: undoubtedly English.
 Dover Display: when you need to say it big.
 Dover Display: best used big ☛☞

-Monumental Grotesk: it’s finally here.
+Monumental Grotesk: it’s finally here, revived from stone.
 Stone lettering?
 Is that a thing?
+It’s not a carving.
 A weird Dutch geometric typeface.
+Soft shapes in a hard material.